d-w00d/qb-k9-1/README.md

 ### Config Use

 You can place dog houses in areas of your choosing.
-The current locations are at Davis and MRPD (MRPD is commented out)
+The current locations are at Gabz Davis and MRPD (MRPD is commented out)

 - Screenshots Soon -